wanghaisheng/tiktoka-studio-uploader/README.md

 <!-- MANPAGE: END EXCLUDED SECTION -->

+**I  have released one draft version GUI to ease the usage for those non-coding guys  want a one click lazy solution  and got tested by about 5 friends you can check.sponsor me you can get the exe version on windows**

 [Get the early bird version  please sponsor me here](https://github.com/sponsors/wanghaisheng)

 or click any link you find in the repo